appcypher/papyrus/README.md

 # Papyrus

-A Simple Note Taking App.
+A Note Taking App For Demoing `rs-webnative`.